renovatebot/renovate/docs/development/zod.md

 #### Use `LooseArray` and `LooseRecord` to filter out incorrect values from collections

 Suppose you want to validate an array and retain only number values in it.
-By using only methods provided by `zod` library, you'll have to write something like this:
+If you only use methods from the `zod` library, you would need to write something like this:

 ```ts
 const OnlyNumbers = z